P-p-H-d/mlib/README.md

 Set *dest to the value the element 'key' if dest is not NULL, then remove the element 'key' from the array.
 'key' shall be within the size of the array.
+This method is created if the SET or INIT\_MOVE operator is provided.

 ##### const type *name\_front(const name\_t array)